top of page

 El Born — For Character, Location and the Zoo

-El Born is probably the neighbourhood I'd most recommend to families visiting Barcelona for the first time.
-It sits right in the heart of the city between the Gothic Quarter and Barceloneta Beach but has a more residential feel than either: medieval streets lined with boutiques and cafés by day, the Picasso Museum, the stunning Santa Maria del Mar basilica, and easy walking access to Ciutadella Park and Barcelona Zoo.
+El Born is probably the neighbourhood I would most recommend to families visiting Barcelona for the first time.
+It sits right in the heart of the city between the Gothic Quarter and Barceloneta Beach, but has a more residential feel than either.
+You get medieval streets lined with boutiques and cafés by day, the Picasso Museum, the stunning Santa Maria del Mar basilica, and easy walking access to Ciutadella Park and Barcelona Zoo.

 Ciutadella Park, Barcelona